Maizer/AppContentResolver/README.md

 AppContentResolver
 ----------
-Android App Internal ContentResolver,It can internal transmit data In your's App.Android primitive ContentResolver only notification content is changed,If want get changed data,We must custom implements ,This is a very complicated work.
+Android App Internal ContentResolver,It can internal transmit data In your's App.Shorten time the data match,will changed specific data notification to foreground.

+Android primitive ContentResolver only notification content is changed,If want get changed data,We must custom implements ,This is a very complicated work.

 For example: